Analysis Productions

 • Some of its tags (e.g. MC/DATA, Run1/Run2)

-• When it was created and last updated
+• When it needs a housekeeping check, when it was created and when it was last updated

-• The version of the code used to run it
+• The version of the Analysis Productions repository it corresponds to

 To view more information about any one of these jobs, you can click on it to view a job summary page.
 The image below shows one such page, with a couple of particularly useful elements highlighted in magenta.